yanivnik/MIB-shared-task/README.md

 --batch-size [BATCH_SIZE=20]
 --circuit-dir [CIRCUIT-DIR="circuits/"]
 ```
 By default, this will evaluate on the validation set.
-To evaluate on the public test set, use `--split test`.
+To evaluate on the training or (public) test set, use `--split training` / `--split test`.

 The argument structure is the same as for the attribution script, so simply port the same arguments you used when running circuit discovery while changing the python script.
 This will load circuits from the locations they would have been saved in when running the circuit discovery method described above.